Lolaji/laravel-controller-trait/README.md

 # Laravel Controller Trait - A reuseable laravel controllers

-Laravel Controller Trait is a Laravel reuseable trait that can help you reduce the amount of logic you write for your laravel application.
+Laravel Controller Trait is a Laravel reuseable package that helps you reduce the amount of logic you write for your laravel application.

 ## Install Package